wp-plugins/image-feed-widget/readme.txt

 = 0.2 =
 * Added a selection box to choose between opening links in the same window or in a new window

+= 0.3 =
+* Added an option to disable the use of enclosure tags